3d Conformal Field Theories via Fuzzy Sphere Algebra: Acknowledgments

 \section{Acknowledgments}

-We thank Yin-chen He for his insightful comments on an early draft.
+We thank Yin-Chen He for his insightful comments on an early draft.
+We thank the anonymous referees for their careful reading and helpful comments.
 Z.W. is partially supported by ARO MURI contract W911NF-20-1-0082.
 L.E. is supported by the Walter Burke Institute for Theoretical Physics at Caltech.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).

 {\bf Appendices}